Have a well crafted workspace you'd like to share with the Terra community? Here's what you need to know to feature your workspace!

-Workflows and notebooks must run successfully and generate valid results without human intervention (i.e., no renaming of variables, ordered workflows), and do what the dashboard documentation specifies.
+The components above must run successfully with valid results without human intervention (i.e. no renaming of variables, ordered workflows), and do what the dashboard documentation instructs.

 3. Lock your workspace

-Locking a workspace prevents collaborators (or any writers, in a public workspace!) from modifying anything in that workspace.
-This is useful if you are showcasing a workspace and don't want any content deleted or modified.
+Locking a workspace is a way to prevent collaborators (or any viewers, in a public workspace!) from modifying anything in that workspace.
+This is useful if you are showcasing a workspace and do not want any content to be deleted or modified.

 You can lock your workspace by clicking the three vertical dot share icon and selecting the Lock workspace option in the dropdown menu.

 The Frontline Support team can “feature” the workspace and will do so once the workspace has been tested and is operating to the collaborators and support lead’s satisfaction.
 This will be confirmed before posting.

 Network egress charges can be incurred whenever traffic leaves a Google Cloud region, such as copying data from a bucket or copying a Docker image from Container Registry or Artifact Registry.
 This can occur for copies to a VM in a different compute region or copies out of cloud (downloads).
 For more details, please see Google's network pricing documentation.